 Get the Heck out of Debt

 Banks Can be Negotiated With

-As I have pointed out before Free Banking is possible, but it is more likely for old farts like me, who have a good track record with the bank already.
-Paying $12-$25 a month in bank service charges you should try to avoid, since you most likely don’t use enough services with the bank to justify this charge.
+As I have pointed out before, Free Banking is possible, but it is more likely for old farts like me, who have a good track record with the bank already.
+You should try to avoid paying $12-$25 a month in bank service charges since you most likely don’t use enough services with the bank to justify this charge.
 Go with as cheap banking as you can.

 The Three Worst Ideas After Graduation